Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When something is important enough, you do it even if the odds are not in your favor."
+> "The real measure of your wealth is how much you'd be worth if you lost all your money."
-> — **Elon Musk**
+> — **Unknown**

 ---

-_Last updated: 28 December 2025 ⏳_
+_Last updated: 29 December 2025 ⏳_